 With so many people talking about charcoal toothpaste and activated charcoal, what is it that makes it so good?

-An expert in the whitening industry, dentist Linda Greenwall, has put together her beliefs on the use of charcoal products in this article.
+An expert in the whitening industry, dentist Linda Greenwall, has put together some criticism of charcoal toothpaste here.
+In the article, she states:

-Other articles such as this by Alex Bracetti say ‘many experts suggest, along with some research that brushing one’s teeth with this black sludge will earn you oral health gains’.
+On the other hand, this article by Alex Bracetti says ‘many experts suggest, along with some research that brushing one’s teeth with this black sludge will earn you oral health gains’.

 Bracetti goes on to claim these health gains are that charcoal works as a: